dagraham/tklr-dgraham/README.md

 # each tag (other than "next") up to a maximum of 3
 ```

-## urgency

-As in TaskWarrior the most important urgency components are (1) having a "next" tag which gets an urgency component of 15 and (2) having a due date which gets a maximum urgency of 12.
-The intent seems to be to have the "next" tasks always at the top of the default (next) list with other pending tasks sorted by their urgency.
+The most important urgency components are (1) having a "next" tag which gets an urgency component of 15 and (2) having a due date which gets a maximum urgency of 12.
+The intent is to have the "next" tasks always at the top of the default (next) list with other pending tasks sorted by their urgency.
 This places unfinished tasks with due dates falling on or before the current date near the top of the default "next" list.

 ### due